digitallinguistics/API/README.md

 const socket = io.connect(`https://api.digitallinguistics.io/`, opts);
 ```

-If your application is running in a browser, first link to the Socket.IO script in your web page, like so:
+If your application is running in a browser, first add a link to the Socket.IO script in your web page, like so:

 ```html
 <script src=https://api.digitallinguistics.io/socket.io/socket.io.js charset=utf-8></script>